joeyguerra/dotnet-starter/README.md

 ## Step 2.

-Run `dotnet test` and see a Passing test.
+Run `dotnet test` and see a Failing test.